 What should I expect when I get to the office?

-You will ring the doorbell at our suite, #820 and one of our staff members will check your temperature.
-If there are 2 people in the waiting room already, you may be asked to return in a few minutes.
-We ask that you come alone unless physically unable to do so.
+When you enter our suite one of our staff members will check your temperature.
+If there are 4 people in the waiting room already, you may be asked to provide your cell number and we will call you as soon as you can be brought directly in to a treatment room.
+We ask that you come by yourself for your appointment unless physically unable to do so.